Inertia is the residue of past innovation efforts. Left unmanaged, it consumes the resources required to fund next-generation innovation.

 The Innovation and Planning (IP) Iteration occurs every Program Increment (PI) and serves multiple purposes.
-It acts as an estimating buffer for meeting PI Objectives and provides dedicated time for innovation, continuing education, and PI Planning and Inspect and Adapt (I&A) events.
+It acts as an estimating buffer for meeting PI Objectives and provides dedicated time for innovation, continuing education, PI Planning, and Inspect and Adapt (I&A) events.

-SAFe provides a dedicated focus on continuous delivery of customer value.
-To that end, during PI execution, teams are busy working on the Features they committed to in PI planning.
-Every iteration counts, and the teams are mostly heads down, focused on near-term delivery.
+SAFe has an intense focus on continuous customer value delivery, and people are busy working on the Features they committed to during PI planning.
+Every Iteration counts and the teams are mostly heads down, delivering near-term value.
 One iteration after another, the Solution marches closer to market.
-The focus on delivery is unrelenting.
+The attention on solution delivery is intense and unrelenting.

 Understand the IP Iteration Activities

-Innovation and planning iterations provide a regular, cadence-based opportunity every PI for teams to work on activities that are difficult to fit into a continuous, incremental value delivery pattern.
-These can include:
+Innovation and planning iterations provide a regular, cadence-based opportunity, every PI, for teams to work on activities that are difficult to fit into a continuous, incremental value delivery pattern.
+These may include:

 - Time for innovation and exploration, beyond the iterations dedicated to delivery

-- Final integration of the solution, if releasing on the PI boundary
+- Final integration of the solution, including verification and validation, if releasing on the PI boundary

-Agile Release Trains typically report that their overall efficiency, velocity, and job satisfaction are enhanced by regular opportunities to “recharge their batteries and sharpen their tools.”
+Agile Release Trains (ARTs) typically report that their overall efficiency, velocity, and job satisfaction are enhanced by regular opportunities to ‘recharge their batteries and sharpen their tools.’

 Allow Time for Innovation

-One of the pillars of the SAFe Lean-Agile Mindset is innovation, but finding time for free association and innovation in the midst of delivery deadlines can be difficult.
+One of the pillars of the SAFe Lean-Agile Mindset is innovation, but finding time for ideation and change in the midst of delivery deadlines can be difficult.
 To this end, many enterprises use IP iterations for research and design activities and hackathons.
-The rules for a hackathon can be simple:
+There are two simple rules for hackathons:

-- Team members can work on whatever they want, with whomever they want, so long as the work reflects the mission of the company
+- People can work on whatever they want, with whomever they want, so long as the work reflects the mission of the company

-- They demo their work to others at the end of the hackathon
+- The teams demo their work to others at the end of the hackathon